Home

 Complications may occur with or without treatment, and in some cases, due to treatment also.

-• Treatment of the underlying cause of Acquired Hemophilia A (if any)
+• Treatment of the cause of Acquired Hemophilia

 • Identifying triggers for bleeding and preventing bleeding episodes

-• Controlling episodes of bleeding: Use of bypassing agents, which decrease the need for factor VIII for the clotting process
+• Controlling episodes of bleeding with the use of bypassing agents, which decrease the need for the deficient factor necessary for the clotting process

-• Immune-suppression to remove autoantibodies, which may be accomplished by administering the following:
+• Immune-suppression to remove autoantibodies, which may be accomplished by:

 • Corticosteroids